 Market Report - Opening

-London stocks rose in early trade on Monday, taking their cue from a positive session in Asia as investors eyed the release of UK economic growth data.
+London stocks fell in early trade on Monday, taking their cue from a downbeat session in Asia as investors eyed the latest UK GDP reading.

-London stocks nudged lower in early trade on Friday, with investors reluctant to make any bold moves ahead of the release of the latest US non-farm payrolls report.
+London stocks rose in early trade on Friday, recovering some ground after heavy losses in the previous session as investors mulled encouraging Chinese data and looked ahead to the release of UK manufacturing figures and the latest US non-farm payrolls report.